 - All this occurs at no cost to the donor or the food pantry.

-AmpleHarvest.org is not a food program per se.
-Rather, it is unique nationwide resource that is eliminating the waste of food, the outcome being a reduction in hunger and malnutrition along with an improved environment.
-It is accomplished by utilizing the Internet to enable 42 million Americans who grow food in home/community gardens to easily donate their excess harvest to one of [php snippet=5] registered local food pantries spread across all 50 states.
-These food pantries help nourish the one out of six Americans (including a quarter of all kids under six ) that rely on these pantries..
+AmpleHarvest.org is a unique nationwide nonprofit that is eliminating the waste of food, the outcome being a reduction in hunger and malnutrition along with an improved environment.
+It is accomplished by using technology to enable the estimated 61 million (up from 42 million in the pre-COVID19 world) Americans who grow food in home/community gardens to easily donate their surplus harvest to one of 8,998 registered local food pantries spread across all 50 states.
+These food pantries help nourish the one out of six Americans (including a quarter of all kids under six ) that rely on these pantries.

 In most communities a food pantry is typically located in a house of worship or similar community building.
-Usually run by volunteers, these pantries are the final distribution point for food and household items (such as toiletries, diapers, paper goods, etc.) available to those most needing it.
-Although they are in nearly every community in the country, people in the area who do not need assistance from the food pantry rarely where it is located.
+Usually run by volunteers, these pantries are the final distribution point for food and household items available to those most needing it.
+Although they are in nearly every community in the country, people in the area who do not need assistance from the food pantry rarely know where it is located.

 Food pantries receive the bulk of the food they distribute from periodic deliveries provided by large regional warehouse operations called food banks.
 The majority of these food banks are part of a nationwide network operated by Feeding America (www.feedingamerica.org).

 Unlike your local supermarket whose daily food deliveries allows it to stock and sell fresh produce, the less frequent deliveries by food banks means that only canned fruit and vegetables can usually be provided to most food pantries.